A building in the Chernobyl Nuclear Exclusion Zone

 Duga Radar

 The Duga radar is also within the zone.
 It’s a massive installation that was used to detect incoming long range missiles during the Cold War.
-It’s affectionately called The Woodpecker because of the noise it gave off on radio scanners.
+It’s affectionately called The Woodpecker because of the noise it gave off on radio scanners, although nobody outside the Soviet Union knew where the sound was coming from until after Ukraine’s independence.
+The area around it is exactly how I imagined a top secret Soviet military facility would look!
+It’s fascinating.
 You can read more about the Duga radar here.

 Duga radar near Chernobyl